The Powerful Advantages of Trading the E-Mini and Micro E-Mini S&P 500 Futures over Stocks, ETFs and Forex

 2. Central Regulated Exchange

-All ES trades are done through the Chicago Mercantile Exchange and its member firms where all trades are recorded in an official time and sales.
+All ES and MES trades are done through the Chicago Mercantile Exchange and its member firms where all trades are recorded in an official time and sales.
 All trades are made available to the public on a first come, first served basis and trades must follow the CME Clearing rules, along with the strict CFTC and NFA rules.

 Forex trades occur “over the counter,” (off any exchange floor or computer) where there is no centralized exchange with a time and sales report to compare your fill.
 Traders with different firms can experience different fills even when trades are executed simultaneously.
 Even more alarming is that in some cases the Forex brokerage firm you have an account with takes the other side of your trade and is therefore “betting” against you.
 Even for equity trades many stock brokerage firms direct your trades to brokers that give them a “haircut,” rebate or kickback for your order or they go to dark pools or are shown to flash traders before made available to the public.
 Again, this can become a conflict of interest since your order may not be getting the best possible execution.